What Is NAT Gateway?

 How Do I Access the NAT Gateway Service?

 - Management console

-Use APIs if you need to integrate NAT Gateway into a third-party system for secondary development.
-For details, see NAT Gateway API Reference.
+Use APIs if you need to integrate NAT Gateway into your own system solution.
+For details, see the NAT Gateway API Reference.